What is Microsoft Teams?

 Administrative information | Low | Non-confidential administrative research information can be safely stored in Teams or OneDrive. |

-Medium | Access to administrative information of a confidential nature should be limited to authorized users only. | |
+Administrative information of sensitive nature | Medium | Access to administrative information of a sensitive nature should be limited to authorized users only. |

 Non-proprietary and/or non-regulated research information | Low | Non-proprietary, non-regulated, and/or research information of a non-confidential nature can be safely stored in Teams and/or OneDrive |